 The Chase Sapphire Preferred® Card (Review) is a general travel rewards card.
 Unlike the others on this page, this card is designed for travel spending of all kinds, rather than being limited to a single airline.
 If you travel often but don’t have an allegiance to any one airline, a card like this would typically be a good option.

-- 2X points for every dollar spent on:
+- 2X Ultimate Rewards points per dollar on:

 - 25% point bonus when you redeem points for airfare, hotel stays, car rentals and cruises through Chase Ultimate Rewards